carpentries/docs.carpentries.org/topic_folders/policies/cookie-policy.md

 We have put our cookies into the following categories to make it easier for you to understand why we need them:

-1. **Strictly necessary:** These are used to help make our websites work efficiently, provide security features on our website, and provide services that are required to provide the services you expect from our websites.
+1. **Strictly necessary:** These are used to help make our websites work efficiently, provide security features on our websites, and provide services that are required to provide the services you expect from our websites.
 2. **Performance/analytics:** These are used to analyze the way our websites work and how we can improve it.